-We’ve all seen the words “complementary” and “alternative” but what do they really mean and how are they different?
+We’ve all seen the words “complementary” and “alternative” but what do they really mean — and how are they different from one another?

-This page looks into these terms to help you understand them better and gives you a brief picture of the mission and role of them in mental health.
-It’s important to remember that the terms “complementary” and “alternative” are continually evolving but the descriptions of these terms below are how both researchers and the public currently define them.
+Here’s a look into these terms to help you understand them better and gives you a brief picture of the mission and role they play in mental health.
+First of all, it’s important to remember that the terms “complementary” and “alternative” are continually evolving.
+The descriptions of these terms below are how both researchers and the public currently define them.

 Complementary Versus Alternative